 - It’s the most gorgeous thing.
 Ever.

 That’s what makes the 916 series so desirable.
-On the road they are cripplingly uncomfortable and outgunned by Japanese rivals, but that’s not really the point.
-The combination of that 90 degree V-Twin and trellis frame delivers a unique riding experience and the bark from the (then innovative) underseat exhausts is approaching spiritual.
+On the road, they are cripplingly uncomfortable and outgunned by Japanese rivals, but that’s not really the point.
+The combination of that 90 degrees V-Twin and trellis frame delivers a unique riding experience and the bark from the (then innovative) under seat exhausts is approaching spiritual.
 And did we mention the looks?

 Alternatives: Honda’s RC45 and VTR1000 were the only bikes to topple the Ducati on the racetrack but can’t match the Italian for looks and soul.
 If budget is the problem, why not try Aprilia’s RSV1000 or the unloved Ducati 999, the bike that had the impossible task of replacing the 916.